Stochastic modeling of deterministic laser chaos using generator extended dynamic mode decomposition: Construction and analysis of stochastic models for cross-correlations

 \subsection{Features of statistics}

 After the construction of the stochastic models, we generate artificial datasets using the constructed models.
-Monte Carlo simulations with the Euler-Maruyama scheme are used for the time-evolution of the stochastic differential equations; the time-interval for the Euler-Maruyama scheme is $\Delta t = 0.1 \times 10^{-9} \, \mathrm{s}$.
+Monte Carlo simulations with the Euler-Maruyama scheme are used for the time-evolution of the stochastic differential equations; the time-interval for the Euler-Maruyama scheme is $\Delta t = 1.0 \times 10^{-10} \, \mathrm{s}$.
 In the Monte Carlo simulations, there were exceptional cases where the coordinates tended to diverge.
 Hence, we employed the following experimental setting: When the simulated trajectory deviated from the region within the original data, we regenerated the noise term; if the regeneration procedure was repeated 10 times, we restarted the time-evolution with randomly selected initial coordinates.
 Using these generated data points, we evaluate distributions of the following two statistics: \begin{itemize} \item The distribution of being the leader.
-Here, we evaluate the number of data points with $C_1(t) > C_2(t)$, i.e., the number of times that the first laser becomes the leader. \item The distribution of leader switching-time intervals from Laser 1 to Laser 2, i.e., the time-interval taken for $C_1(t) > C_2(t)$ to become $C_2(t) < C_1(t)$. \end{itemize}
+Here, we evaluate the number of data points with $C_1(t) > C_2(t)$, i.e., the number of times that Laser 1 becomes the leader. \item The distribution of leader switching-time intervals from Laser 1 to Laser 2, i.e., the time-interval taken for $C_1(t) > C_2(t)$ to become $C_2(t) < C_1(t)$. \end{itemize}

 The distribution of being the leader is crucial for achieving reinforcement learning for the MAB problem.
 Figure~\ref{fig_dist1}(a) shows the distribution of being the leader for the original trajectory in Fig.~\ref{fig_training}(a), in which we can see a positive peak shift.
-In the numerical simulation, the first laser tends to be the leader because we used $\Delta f_\mathrm{ini} = 1.0 \times 10^9$ Hz.
+In the figures, we depict not only the histograms, but also the curves which are obtained from the kernel density estimation with \texttt{scipy.stats.gaussian\_kde}; the bandwidth is determined by the Scott's rule $n^{(-1/(d+4))}$, where $n$ is the number of data points and $d$ is the number of dimensions.
+In the numerical simulation, Laser 1 tends to be the leader because we used $\Delta f_\mathrm{ini} = 1.0 \times 10^9$ Hz.
 Note that a negative $\Delta f_\mathrm{ini}$ leads to the peak shift toward a negative direction.
 In addition, larger values of $\Delta f_\mathrm{ini}$ cause larger peak shifts.
 These characteristics have already been reported in \cite{Kanno2017}.
 In \cite{Mihana2019}, this feature of the peak shift from control parameters is exploited to solve the reinforcement learning tasks, where $\kappa_1$ and $\kappa_2$ were used as the control parameters instead of $\Delta f_\mathrm{ini}$.